The polytope of all $q$-rank functions: Introduction

-In this paper, we focus on \emph{$q$-rank functions}, i.e. rank functions of $q$-polymatroids.
-Let $\F_q$ be the finite field of order $q$, let $E$ be an $n$-dimensional vector space over $\F_q$ and let $\mL(E)$ be the lattice of subspaces of $E$ ordered with inclusion.
-A $q$-rank function is defined on $\mL(E)$, and it is real-valued, non-negative, upper bounded by the dimension function, non-decreasing and submodular.
-If, in particular, such a function is integer-valued, then it is the rank function of a $q$-matroid.
-We define the \emph{polytope of all $q$-rank functions} $\mathcal{P}_q^n\subseteq\mathbb{R}^{|\mL(E)|}$ as the polytope defined by the linear inequalities given by the above properties.
-More specifically, up to ordering the spaces in $\mL(E)$, we have that a point in $(p_X)_{X\in\mL(E)}\in\mathcal{P}_q^n$ has coordinates indexed by the spaces in $\mL(E)$ and the entries are precisely the values that a $q$-rank function takes in each $X\in\mL(E)$.
-Hence, the integer points in this polytope correspond precisely to $q$-matroids.
-We show that $\mathcal{P}_q^n$ has dimension $|\mL(E)| - 1$; see Proposition \ref{prop:dimension}.
+In this paper, we focus on \emph{$q$-rank functions}; i.e., rank functions of $q$-polymatroids.
+Let $\mathbb{F}_q$ be the finite field of order $q$, let $E$ be an $n$-dimensional vector space over $\mathbb{F}_q$, and let $\mathcal{L}(E)$ be the lattice of subspaces of $E$ ordered by inclusion.
+A $q$-rank function is defined on $\mathcal{L}(E)$ and is real-valued, non-negative, upper-bounded by the dimension function, non-decreasing, and submodular.
+If, in particular, such a function is integer-valued, it is the rank function of a $q$-matroid.
+We define the \emph{polytope of all $q$-rank functions}, $\mathcal{P}_q^n \subseteq \mathbb{R}^{|\mathcal{L}(E)|}$, as the polytope defined by the linear inequalities given by the above properties.
+More specifically, by ordering the spaces in $\mathcal{L}(E)$, we see that a point $(p_X)_{X \in \mathcal{L}(E)} \in \mathcal{P}_q^n$ has coordinates indexed by the spaces in $\mathcal{L}(E)$, and the entries are precisely the values that a $q$-rank function takes on each $X \in \mathcal{L}(E)$.
+We show that $\mathcal{P}_q^n$ has dimension $|\mL(E)| - 1$; see \Cref{prop:dimension}.
 However, as this dimension grows rapidly with $n$, analyzing its geometry becomes challenging.
-One of our main results in this direction is that $\mathcal{P}_q^n$ contains no integer points (lattice points) in its interior; see Theorem \ref{thm:integer_vertices}.
-In particular, this means that all $q$-matroids correspond to the vertices with integer coordinates.
-It is clear that as soon as $n$ grows, the number of vertices also increases.
-Being this a polytope described by constraints with rational coefficients, it is a rational polytope, i.e. all its vertices have rational coordinates.
+One of our main results in this direction is that the integer points (lattice points) are vertices of $\mathcal{P}_q^n$; see \Cref{thm:integer_vertices}.
+In particular, this implies that $\mathcal{P}_q^n$ contains no integer points in its interior.
+Moreover, $q$-matroids correspond precisely to points with integer coordinates.
+It should be noted, however, that $\mathcal{P}_q^n$ is not an integral polytope; besides these integer points, there exist other vertices whose coordinates are non-integer.
+Moreover, as soon as $n$ grows, the number of vertices also increases.
+Since this polytope is described by constraints with rational coefficients, it is a rational polytope, that is, all its vertices have rational coordinates.